 Ethical and sustainable

-Proud winners of the Queen’s Award for Enterprise
+Proud winners of the Kings’s Award for Enterprise in Sustainable Development 2024

-We won our 3rd Queen’s Award for Enterprise in 2019; this time in the Sustainable Development category.
-One of only six organisations to have received this award in 2019, it was awarded in recognition of our commitment to conducting business that positively impacts the environment, society and economy.
+We won our 4th Royal Honour for Enterprise in 2024, in the Sustainable Development category.
+We are one of 252 organisations nationally to be awarded a prestigious King’s Award for Enterprise, with just over 29 businesses being recognised for their work in Sustainable Development.
+It was awarded in recognition of our commitment to conducting business that positively impacts the environment, society and economy.

 How we put ethics and sustainability first